Not-TNB/cubyte/README.md

 `alg` variables are compile-time string constants. `apply` emits the algorithm as raw cube moves (cancellations and opposite-face commutations are simplified before emission).

+> **Warning — undefined behaviour:** `apply` bypasses the register abstraction and writes directly to the cube state.
+If the algorithm moves any piece that belongs to an allocated register's cycle set, the value stored in that register becomes undefined.
+The zeroing loop for the affected register may then run for a very large number of iterations or fail to terminate.
+This is analogous to undefined behaviour in C — the compiler will not warn you.

 ### I/O

 ```cbyte